A theme is a collection of files that declares a visual presentation for a group of pages. You can think of a theme as the skin for your application.

 This is a typical theme directory structure, where AcmeDemoBundle is a bundle name:

-Out-of-the-box, the OroCommerce application comes with three predefined storefront themes: blank, default, and custom.
+Out-of-the-box, the OroCommerce application comes with two predefined storefront themes: default, and custom.

-- The default theme is a fully featured theme that extends the blank theme and provides the complete look and feel for the OroCommerce storefront UI out-of-the-box.
+- The default theme is a fully featured theme that provides the complete look and feel for the OroCommerce storefront UI out-of-the-box.

 - The custom theme is a sample that illustrates how to build your own custom theme.

-The blank and default themes are aimed to be base for any customizations.
+The default theme is aimed to be base for any customizations.